Climate of Budapest

 Budapest has a humid temperate climate (Köppen: Cfa, Trewartha: Doak) with warm to hot summers and chilly winters.
-The city's inclusion in this climate zone is a relatively new phenomenon; a humid continental (Köppen: Dfa, Trewartha: Dc) classification was applicable until, at the very least, the early 2010s.
+The city's inclusion in this climate zone is a relatively new phenomenon; a humid continental (Köppen: Dfa, Trewartha: Dc) classification was applicable until the early 2010s.

 Winter (November until February) is the coldest and cloudiest time of year.
 Snow falls occasionally.
 The spring months (March, April and May) see variable conditions, with a rapid increase in the average temperature.
 Budapest's summer, lasting from June until August, is the warmest time of year.
-Sudden heavy showers also occur, particularly in June, which can be a pleasant interruption of the prolonging heatwaves.
+Sudden heavy showers can also occur, particularly in June, in the midst of a heatwave.
 The autumn in Budapest (September until the end of October) is characterized by less rain than in summer and long sunny days.

 Seasons

 Spring

 Spring is characterized by abundant sunshine and scattered showers.
 The temperature starts to rise markedly in April, highs usually reach the 25 °C mark at the end of the month, though short cold spells with lows in the 0–5 °C zone and ground frost may strike even in mid-May.